Cathytvxq/House-Price-Project/README.md

 1. Move the mouse to the specific district.
 The background color of this district will be changed.
 The background color represents the average price of the district.
 The deeper the background color, the higher the average price.
 Meanwhile, the district name, the average price, the lower and the higher price will be shown beside.

-2.Wait several seconds to see locations of communities in this district. (because many dots need to be drawn) One dot represents one community.
+2. Wait several seconds to see locations of communities in this district. (because many dots need to be drawn) One dot represents one community.
 The deeper the dot color, the higher the community price.
 Yellow small dots represent communities with unknown prices.